 Your insurance matters.
 If you are in an accident and you have a collision policy that covers your vehicle, it may be used to pay for repair or replacement.
 If you don’t have collision coverage, or the damage exceeds your policy, then the other driver’s liability could cover it.

-At Sam & Ash Injury Law, we have a deep knowledge of Nevada car accident insurance law.
+At Sam & Ash Injury Law, we have a deep knowledge of Las Vegas car accident insurance law.
 We handle these property damage claims for free as part of your personal injury case.
 If you have questions about how to get your car fixed after a crash, we can answer them.

 Replacing a Damaged Vehicle After an Accident